ShivumB/ecosystem/README.md

 The demo is live at https://shivumb.github.io/ecosystem.
 - click on a rabbit/fox to view its datafields.
 - click the rabbit/fox icon at the bottom right corner to spawn a new rabbit/fox
+- each simulation is saved locally, so progress is never lost
 ## Environment
 * Javascript ES13
 * CSS3